-4.2.
-Influence of Compensation Level on Solar Cell Properties.
-In metallurgical N-type Si wafer, there are certain amounts of boron doping besides phosphorus, which is a well-known compensation phenomenon, and the compensation is proportional to the concentration of boron.
-In AFORSHET simulation, donor concentration 𝑁𝐷 and acceptor concentration 𝑁𝐴 can be input simultaneously.
-The carrier mobility is input manually as a fixed parameter, as carrier mobility at different doping concentrations is different.
-At room temperature, carrier mobility in Si can be presented with the following equation [11]:
+Influence of compensation level on solar cell properties

+In metallurgical n-type Si wafers, there is a certain amount of B doping in addition to P doping.
+This is a well-known compensation phenomenon, and the compensation is proportional to the B concentration.
+In the AFORS-HET simulation, donor concentration 𝑁𝐷 and acceptor concentration 𝑁𝐴 can be inputted simultaneously.
+The carrier mobility is inputted manually as a fixed parameter, as the carrier mobility at different doping concentrations is different.
+At room temperature, the carrier mobility in Si can be described using the following set of equations:11